top of page

 Together we delivered my most ambitious tasting yet: 13 wines celebrating trailblazing female winemakers fro

-Lobster Rolls & Negronis in Soho
+Lobster Rolls, Negronis & Wine Bars Worth Visiting in Soho

 Lobster rolls and Negronis in Soho.
 Moi is high-energy, stylish restaurant restaurant with a cool vibe.